clairiel/Making_Movies_For_Archivists/Foundations/tools-and-resources.md

 ## Hardware and supplies

+While all you need for today's workshop is a personal computer, if you find yourself getting into creating and editing a lot of movies, I recommend the following:

 ### Microphone
 ### Tripod with iPhone Attachment
 ### Large or dual monitor
 ### Mouse

 # Resources

+Please find below some resources for open-source and free images, audio, and stock footage.

 ## Image resources